×

 Swot Analysis of "Religion in the Workplace: A Managerial Outline for Navigating the Law at the Intersection of Business and Religion" written by Andrew C Wicks, Jenny Mead, Eric Haight includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Religious Law facing as an external strategic factors.
 Some of the topics covered in Religion in the Workplace: A Managerial Outline for Navigating the Law at the Intersection of Business and Religion case study are - Strategic Management Strategies, Organizational culture, Personnel policies and Sales & Marketing.

-Some of the macro environment factors that can be used to understand the Religion in the Workplace: A Managerial Outline for Navigating the Law at the Intersection of Business and Religion casestudy better are - – increasing household debt because of falling income levels, increasing government debt because of Covid-19 spendings, customer relationship management is fast transforming because of increasing concerns over data privacy, competitive advantages are harder to sustain because of technology dispersion, wage bills are increasing, banking and financial system is disrupted by Bitcoin and other crypto currencies, geopolitical disruptions, cloud computing is disrupting traditional business models, increasing energy prices, etc
+Some of the macro environment factors that can be used to understand the Religion in the Workplace: A Managerial Outline for Navigating the Law at the Intersection of Business and Religion casestudy better are - – challanges to central banks by blockchain based private currencies, central banks are concerned over increasing inflation, competitive advantages are harder to sustain because of technology dispersion, increasing household debt because of falling income levels, wage bills are increasing, increasing energy prices, increasing government debt because of Covid-19 spendings, customer relationship management is fast transforming because of increasing concerns over data privacy, cloud computing is disrupting traditional business models, etc

 12 Hrs